 Devin T. Stewart is opinion editor at The Japan Times.
-He was senior program director and senior fellow for Carnegie Council's Asia Dialogues research and exchange program.
-His analytical work focuses on political and economic change in East Asia.
-He was also staff adviser for the Council's Carnegie New Leaders program.
+He was senior program director and senior fellow for Carnegie Council's Asia Dialogues research and exchange program and staff adviser for the Council's Carnegie New Leaders program.

 Stewart first joined Carnegie Council as program director and senior fellow in 2006.
 Since then he has also been named a Truman Security Fellow and Next Generation Fellow, and an adjunct assistant professor in international affairs at Columbia University and New York University.
 From 2012 to 2015, Stewart ran Carnegie Council’s Centennial projects, including a global fellows program and a community dialogue program on five continents chaired by Michael Ignatieff.